 How this Fast Diet Lifestyle works: Eat these meals tomorrow.
 On Monday, eat the meals that will be posted on Sunday.
 Eat sensibly the other days of the week.
-That’s it.
-Simple way to lose weight and be healthier.
+That’s it: a simple way to lose weight and be healthier.
 Welcome to FashionCreative who is now Following.

-Aubergine ScrOmelette: 293 calories 8 g fat 4.2 g fiber 16 g protein 40 g carbs [35 g Complex] 226 mg Calcium PB GF Eggplant and tomatoes are such a part of late summer, that you want to eat them with everything.
-Eating local foods in season is such a treat.
+Aubergine ScrOmelette: 152 calories 7.6 g fat 2 g fiber 10.5 g protein 11 g carbs [10 g Complex] 64.7 mg Calcium NB: Food values shown are for the ScrOmelette and fruit only, and do not include the optional beverages.
+PB GF Eggplant and tomatoes are such a part of late summer, that you want to eat them with everything.
+Eating local foods in season is a real treat.

-1-1/2 two-oz eggs HINT: If you are serving one person, crack three 2-oz eggs into a small bowl or glass measuring cup.
-Whip up those eggs and pour half of their volume into a jar with a lid and put it in the ‘fridge for next week.
-1-1/4 oz tomato sauce, such as Hunt’s or use home-made sauce 1-1/4 oz eggplant ¼ oz onion OR 1 garlic, smashed and chopped large pinch Herbes de Province + pinch crushed red pepper flakes 1-1/4 oz pear blackish coffee or blackish tea or lemon in hot water 5-6 oz fruit smoothie or green smoothie or natural cider
+1½ two-oz eggs HINT: If you are serving one person, crack three 2-oz eggs into a small bowl or glass measuring cup.
+Whip up those eggs and pour half of their volume into a jar with a lid to store in the ‘fridge for next week.
+1¼ oz eggplant 1¼ oz fresh tomatoes, diced OR same amount of canned, diced tomato ¼ oz onion OR 1 clove garlic, smashed and chopped 1¼ oz pear large pinch Herbes de Province + pinch crushed red pepper flakes Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait[65 calories] or lemon in hot water Optional: 5 oz fruit smoothie or berry-yogurt smoothie [88 calories]

 Chop the eggplant and onion.
 Simmer the vegetables and herbes in the tomato sauce in a covered pan until they are tender.
 If too thick, add a little water.
 Whisk the eggs with the vegetables and put into a hot pan spritzed with cooking spray.
 Scramble or cook as an omelette.
 Slice the pears and prepare your beverages.
 Savor the summer.